 One of the best ways to improve the photojournalist's skills is to observe the friends posing for the photo booth.
-It is have that kind of relaxed environment when the best shots are created.
+It has that kind of relaxed environment when the best shots are created.
 The challenge is to create such moments when the artist photographs the beautiful bride and groom.

 We always ask ourselves a key question: what do the best artists have a common?

-In our opinion, it is the desire to improve continously and to never be happy with the results.
+In our opinion, it is the desire to improve continuously and to never be happy with the results.